thieryw/Alibaba/README.md

 # Alibaba
-A simple exercise in c to work on one's skill's with pointers and doubly linked lists.
+A simple exercise in c, desined to work on one's skill's with pointers and doubly linked lists.